If you suffer from Osteoarthritis or Rheumatoid Arthritis, recent research offers you new hope.

 Whilst arthritis can be painful and debilitating, this new research offers you hope.

-In particular, the concept of reducing nerve inflammation through nerve mobility techniques may provide a powerful treatment to restoring joint health.
+In particular, the concept of reducing nerve inflammation through nerve mobility techniques may provide a powerful treatment for restoring joint health.

 If you are having or have had treatment for arthritis, ask your health professional to assess and treat your nerve mobility.
 It may just be the key to getting you better.